cs2673/hello-world/README.md

 This program prints the famous phrase "Hello, World!".

-It's a test of basic programming capabilities
+It's a test of basic programming capabilities, as it's a simple task